Prince Rahotep: Biography

 As a member of the royal family, he was entrusted with a number of important functions in the administration of the state.
 Its historical importance derives from the knowledge gained from the exploration of his tomb no. 6 in Meidum, near the pyramid of pharaoh Sneferu.

-Rahotep was surely enough an influential magnate, and if we consider the time of intensive pyramid building, especially in Dasher, (Note: Dasher was chosen mainly for its proximity to the Nile and the easy transport of building materials for Sneferu’s pyramids construction), as to which required the necessary logistical base of all works, the organisation of the construction itself and the provision of the necessary manpower.
+Rahotep was surely enough an influential magnate, and if we consider the time of intensive pyramid building, especially in Dashur, (Note: Dashur was chosen mainly for its proximity to the Nile and the easy transport of building materials for Sneferu's pyramids construction) as to which required the necessary logistical base of all works, the organisation of the construction itself and the provision of the necessary manpower.
 Social structures for artisans and their families were built around large buildings, as they later developed in Giza during the reign of Rahotep's brother Cheops, as evidenced by archaeological findings in Heit el-Ghurhab.
 Rahotep took part in these works with the title of "head of construction supervision", albeit within the scope of his provincial powers.
 His affiliation with the royal family was emphasised by a series of titles, which were both symbolic or religious, and titles expressing his active competence.